Pupil premium strategy statement

 Sequential and cyclical teaching including CPD and use of assessment to ensure knowledge is retained.

-Professional discussions,
+Professional discussions

 Formative and summative assessment.